Light Shines in the darkness - psalm 112:1-9

 Gracious God, when darkness surrounds us and hope feels distant, remind us that Your light still shines.
 Give us hearts that trust You in uncertain times and hands that carry compassion into weary places.
 Let Your light shine through our lives so others may see hope, mercy, and grace even in difficult moments.
 We trust You, knowing that Your light cannot be overcome.
 In Jesus’ name, Amen

-Written by Rev. Dr. Sterling L. Eaton, Senior Pastor of Prospect Park United Methodist Church.
+Written by Rev. Dr. Sterling L. Eaton

 If this reflection spoke to you, you’re invited to share a brief reflection or reach out as we continue to walk by faith together.